1. Research focus and ambition:

-- The ‘Translational Neuroradiology’ group currently consists of 8 investigators ( 4 PhD students, and 1 post doc, and 2 vacancies for a PhD and post doc).
+- The ‘Translational Neuroradiology’ group currently consists of 10 investigators ( 8 PhD students, and 2 post docs).

-- Coordinator of several high impact grants in which psychoradiology is the working method of choice, including an EU FP6 project from ERA-NET PrioMedChild, and a TOP grant.
+- Coordinator of several high impact grants in which psychoradiology is the working method of choice, including an EU FP6 project from ERA-NET PrioMedChild, a TOP grant, and 2 Eurostars grants.

 - AMC Research Programme leader ‘Brain Imaging’ of the AMC‐UvA‐VUmc-VU ‘Neuroscience Amsterdam’ research organization together with D. Veltman (VUmc).